tinnguyenhuuletrong/psql_playground/README.md

 2. Changes are applied in sequence
 3. All configuration is stored in Git
 4. Migration history is maintained in the database

+### Git Workflow

+1. Create feature branches for new database changes
+2. Include both up and down migration scripts
+3. Test migrations locally before committing
+4. Use meaningful commit messages describing database changes
+5. Review migration checksums before merging

+## Version Control and Git Practices

+### Git Configuration

+The project uses Git for version control with the following practices:

+1. **Database Changes**: All database changes (schemas, migrations, seeds) are version controlled
+2. **Sequential Changes**: Changes are applied in numbered sequence (e.g., `01_`, `02_`)
+3. **Migration Tracking**: Each migration is tracked both in Git and the database
+4. **Configuration as Code**: All configuration files are stored in Git

+### Recommended .gitignore Rules

+Add the following rules to your `.gitignore` file: